2022–2023 mpox outbreak in Asia: Wastewater surveillance

 A study from the Faculty of Medicine, Chulalongkorn University, Thailand led by Dr Dhammika Leshan Wannigama reported Multiple traces of monkeypox virus were detected in non-sewered wastewater with sparse sampling collected from both the Bangkok, Thailand with increasing concentrations from June to August 2022.
 This is the first dataset related to monkeypox viral DNA in wastewater in Bangkok.
 Monkeypox viral DNA was first detected in wastewater in the second week of June 2022.
 From the first week of July, the number of viral DNA copies increased.
 Sanger sequencing confirmed the identification of the monkeypox virus and its relation to the 2022–2023 mpox outbreak.
 The same group later released findings from wastewater surveillance in six Southeast Asian countries (Thailand, Lao PDR, Myanmar, Cambodia, Vietnam, and Indonesia), which showed the presence of Monkeypox virus (MPXV) DNA, suggesting local transmission.
-This information serves as a vital notification for healthcare professionals and aids in the distribution of resources such as testing, vaccines, and treatments in regions with limited resources.
+This information aids in the distribution of resources such as testing, vaccines, and treatments in regions with limited resources.